bartosz84l/rich-protractor-cucumber-template/README.md

-## Cucumber automation tests for Wildmoka app
+## Protractor/Cucumber templates that speeds up starting automation in new project

 ### Installation
 Make sure you have installed latest Node JS and Chrome browser.
 Once you clone repository, execute the following command to download all required dependencies